pawarhrishi21/todo-list-js/README.md

 # todo list

-Built using EJS templates and nodejs with express.
+Built using EJS templates, Nodejs with Expressjs and MongoDB Atlas.